Vascular dementia causes problems with mental abilities and several other difficulties.

 Some people also have some symptoms of Alzheimer's disease.

 Getting medical advice

-See your GP if you think you have early symptoms of dementia, especially if you're over 65 years of age.
+See a GP if you think you have early symptoms of dementia, especially if you're over 65 years of age.

-If it's spotted at an early stage, treatment may be able to stop the vascular dementia getting worse, or at least slow it down.
+If it's found at an early stage, treatment may be able to stop vascular dementia getting worse, or at least slow it down.

-If you're worried about someone else, encourage them to make an appointment with their GP and perhaps suggest that you go with them.
+If you're worried about someone else, encourage them to make an appointment with a GP and perhaps suggest that you go with them.

 Symptoms of dementia can have several causes.
-Your GP can do some simple checks to try to find out the cause and may refer you to a specialist for further tests.
+A GP can do some simple checks to try to find out the cause and may refer you to a specialist for further tests.